ayonli/ipqueue/README.md

 it may run in multiple processes.
 Well, it will not.
 This package itself has an inner algorithm to decide when and which process should host the queue server, and other processes will just try to connect it.

+## How It Works?

+For the people who wants to know the principle of the package or a way to implement a cross-process queue server, I'm here to share my idea.

+The secret is quite simple, but yet somehow not well-known.
+The main idea is shiping a socket server in one of the sub-processes.
+This package uses [`find-process`](https://npmjs.com/package/find-process) to find out all running processes that match the `process.mainModule.filename`, which are considered the sub-processes forked or spwaned by the main NodeJS process, and returns the first matched process pid for usage to ship the server.
+All sub-processes will (even master process can) connect to this server, the server will save the state of the queue, like the current running task id, etc.

+When a task is pushed to the queue, it will send a request contains a unique task id (I use [uuid](https://npmjs.com/package/uuid)) to the server to ask for a lock.
+The server will check if there is undone work, if a previous task is not finished (released), the new task will be put in a real queue (actually an array).
+Whe a task finishes and send a request to the server says release, the server will remove the finished task from the queue, and starts the next task.
+By repeatedly running this procedure, the queue will work as expected until you exit the process.

+Of course more situation should be considered, e.g. the queue server process exits unexpected, other processes should listen the event when connection lost, and try to ship a new server immediately.
+Another situation is that a process acquired the queue lock, and failed to release it, say the process exited before releasing the lock, the server should set a timer to force release when timeout.

+**Why not ship the server in master process?** If you have full control of your program that is ok to ship the server in the master, but, if you program is running under the supervision of PM2, clearly you have no control of the master process, so shiping the server in one of the child-process is the best and safest way to keep your code running everywhere.